niexinyan/Practical-Statistics-Courseworks/README.md

 Data:
 A table for coursework2 is given by my lecture Dr. Peter Foster.
 The data for coursework3 were taken from the public records.
-They comprise the prices of a random sample of 1728 homes in Saratoga County, New York, USA in 2006, together with the v
+They comprise the prices of a random sample of 1728 homes in Saratoga County, New York, USA in 2006, together with the values of 15 other variables which may be influential in explaining the price of a house in this area.